 Today, human resources are recognized as a strategic factor in the organization.
 Experts in management science have paid increasing attention to the role and influence of human resources on other key factors of organizational productivity (Herman & Renz, 2008).
 The role of human resources in the field of health has received more and more attention in the first decade of the 21st century, and the World Health Organization has focused its attention on human resources in the last decade in its 2006 report (Anonymous, 2006).
 In the health sector, human power is considered one of the most important resources and capital, and shortages and surpluses cannot reduce the quality of providing services to patients (Sadeghifar et al., 2011).
 The development of countries and organizations is related to creativity and innovation in the development of human resources, and this need is felt more in healthcare organizations that are responsible for the mission of maintaining and improving the health of society (Sadeghifar et al., 2011).
 Hospitals produce and supply healthcare services to society from the combination of various factors of employees, equipment, and consumables, and among the various components of the health system, hospital services are the main factor in the growth of costs (O'Reilly et al., 2012).
 It should be noted that the situation of human resources is different according to countries.
 Several countries are facing a shortage of a group of doctors and healthcare specialists, and on the other hand, several countries are facing an adequate supply or surplus of these specialized groups (Imani et al., 2012).

-The global average number of nurses and midwives per ten thousand population is 280, and this figure in the six regions of the World Health Organization is 68 in Europe, 55 in America, 21 in the Western Pacific, and 21 in the Eastern Mediterranean.
-14 people, Southeast Asia 11 people, and Africa 11 people have been reported (World Health Organization, 2009).
-Although the health system around the world is increasingly faced with the challenge of blue manpower and inappropriate distribution of skills, recent efforts to develop human resources policies in the health system, which are mainly guided by the relevant World Health Organization and often focus on developing countries (Anonymous, 2011).
-Mendez et al. in a study titled "Human Resources Challenges in Health" stated that human resources in healthcare systems, including hospitals, play a fundamental role in reforming the management structure of healthcare centers so that employees with a commitment to a favorable organization improve the performance of medical centers in providing health and medical care (Méndez & Torres, 2010).
-Jamel et al. in a study titled "Review of Hospital Human Resource Management", reported the unfavorable situation of human resource distribution in different departments of private and public hospitals (Jamal et al., 2010).
+The global average number of nurses and midwives per ten thousand population is 280, and this figure in the six regions of the World Health Organization is 68 in Europe, 55 in America, 21 in the Western Pacific, and 21 in the Eastern Mediterranean (Hwang & Oh, 2021; McClurg et al., 2021).
+14 people in Southeast Asia and 11 people in Africa have been reported (World Health Organization, 2009).
+Although the global health system is increasingly confronted with the challenge of blue manpower and inequitable skill distribution, recent efforts to develop human resources policies in the health system, which are primarily guided by the relevant World Health Organization, frequently focus on developing countries (Anonymous, 2011).
+Mendez et al. stated in a study titled "Human Resources Challenges in Health" that human resources in healthcare systems, including hospitals, play a critical role in reforming the management structure of healthcare centers so that employees with a commitment to a favorable organization improve the performance of medical centers in providing health and medical care (Méndez & Torres, 2010).
+Jamel et al. in a study titled "Review of Hospital Human Resource Management" reported the unfavorable situation of human resource distribution in different departments of private and public hospitals (Jamal et al., 2010).
 Sadeghi Far et al. and Arab et al. stated in their studies that the situation and distribution of inappropriate human resources in different units of the country's hospitals are evident (Arab et al., 2011; Sadeghifar et al., 2011).
-Considering the importance of human resources as one of the most important factors in promoting and improving the hospital's performance in providing healthcare services to society and also to create proper functions in hospitals, it is necessary to distribute and quantity of human resources in private hospitals and Government should be done in a standard way.
-Considering the importance of this study, it intends to examine the latest situation of human resources in hospitals.
+Given that human resources are one of the most crucial elements in advancing and enhancing the hospital's ability to provide healthcare services to the public as well as in establishing appropriate hospital functions, it is essential that the government allocate and measure human resources in private hospitals in a uniform manner.
+Given the significance of this study, it aims to investigate the most recent state of hospital human resources.

 RESULTS AND DISCUSSION

-The research conducted on the human resources situation in hospitals shows that there is a shortage of medical personnel, including doctors, and nurses, as well as a shortage of nursing personnel in active beds in many Iranian hospitals (Farajzadeh et al., 2006; Shahabi et al., 2010; NooriHekmat et al., 2014).
+The research conducted on the human resources situation in hospitals shows that there is a shortage of medical personnel, including doctors and nurses, as well as a shortage of nursing personnel in active beds in many Iranian hospitals (Farajzadeh et al., 2006; Shahabi et al., 2010; NooriHekmat et al., 2014).
 Findings Previous studies also reported the lack of nursing manpower in hospitals, and to compensate for this shortage, patients and their assistants were used instead of trained nurses, which hurt the quality of services (Akbari et al., 2011; Arab et al., 2011).
-The distribution of nursing staff in the conducted surveys indicates the lack of proper distribution in Iran, so in terms of the distribution of nurses among the population, the highest number is related to Semnan province, and the lowest number is related to Hamadan, Kohkiloyeh and Boyer Ahmad provinces, Golestan and It was Sistan and Baluchistan (Shahabi et al., 2010).
-In the conducted studies, the majority of studies stated the lack of doctors, especially the lack of specialist doctors in government hospitals, as well as the disproportion in the distribution of medical staff in the country's hospitals (Shahabi et al., 2010; Akbari et al., 2011; Taati Kelley et al., 2012).
+The distribution of nursing staff in the conducted surveys indicates a lack of proper distribution in Iran; thus, in terms of the distribution of nurses among the population, the highest number is related to Semnan province, and the lowest number is related to Hamadan, Kohkiloyeh, and Boyer Ahmad provinces, Golestan, and Sistan and Baluchistan.
+The majority of studies reported a lack of doctors, particularly a lack of specialist doctors in government hospitals, as well as a disparity in the distribution of medical staff in the country's hospitals (Shahabi et al., 2010; Akbari et al., 2011; Taati Kelley et al., 2012).

 In the children's medical center of Tehran University of Medical Sciences, to estimate the manpower of the hospital's reception unit, the method of measuring the time of activities was used.
 It is to upgrade the technology level of the unit and also to increase the number of manpower (Nishiura et al., 2004).
-The studies conducted in Thailand (Kittidilokkul & Tangcharoensathien, 1997; Nishiura et al., 2004) were faced with the inappropriate distribution of specialized human resources, including doctors, and the lack of qualified and specialized personnel in private hospitals.
-Studies conducted in private hospitals in Lebanon and Japan indicated a shortage of medical staff including nurses in private hospitals (Katori et al., 2002; Jamal et al., 2010), and hospitals in Turkey are faced with a shortage of nursing and doctor staff and a surplus of radiology and laboratory science staff (Ozcan & Hornby, 1999).
+The studies conducted in Thailand (Kittidilokkul & Tangcharoensathien, 1997; Nishiura et al., 2004) were faced with the inappropriate distribution of specialized human resources, including doctors, and the lack of qualified and specialized personnel in private hospitals (Masanotti et al., 2021; Rakhshan et al., 2021) .
+Studies conducted in private hospitals in Lebanon and Japan indicated a shortage of medical staff, including nurses, in private hospitals (Katori et al., 2002; Jamal et al., 2010), and hospitals in Turkey are faced with a shortage of nursing and doctor staff and a surplus of radiology and laboratory science staff (Ozcan & Hornby, 1999).
 In the studies conducted in different ways, in general, the lack of human resources in hospitals is evident, especially in the treatment sector, and it indicates the gap between the current situation and the optimal and standard human resources in the healthcare sector (Basiri, 2001; Dargahi et al., 2013).

-Balanced and proportional distribution of resources, especially human resources specialized in the health and treatment sector, is one of the factors that improve health indicators and, as a result, increases equality and social justice (Mostafavi et al., 2015).
+Balanced and proportional distribution of resources, especially human resources specialized in the health and treatment sector, is one of the factors that improve health indicators and, as a result, increase equality and social justice (Mostafavi et al., 2015).
 The situation of the distribution and adequacy of the medical staff, including specialist doctors and nurses, in Iran, especially in remote areas, is very noticeable, which was mentioned by the majority of articles (Farajzadeh et al., 2006; Shahabi et al., 2010; NooriHekmat et al., 2014).
-Various reasons were stated in the studies in this field, which include the insufficient number of specialist doctors, the lack of comfortable facilities for living in deprived areas, the way wages are paid, the limited acceptance in some specialized fields in the country (Akbari et al., 2011), and among the components The causes of asymmetric distribution are usually the level of education, economic status, gender, and geography are considered very important factors (Wahlbeck et al., 2008; Vujicic et al., 2009).
-In the countries of Albania and Greece (Theodorakis & Mantzavinis, 2005), Taiwan (Huang & Chang, 2001), Japan, and the United States (Matsumoto et al., 2010), there is no distribution of specialist doctors according to the population.
-The Ministry of Health, Medicine and Medical Education can take appropriate measures including adopting management measures such as fulfilling the legal obligations of graduates based on their place of birth, paying special sums to serve in disadvantaged areas, sending specialist doctors to disadvantaged areas, and accurately identifying cities in need.
+Various reasons were stated in the studies in this field, which include the insufficient number of specialist doctors, the lack of comfortable facilities for living in deprived areas, the way wages are paid, the limited acceptance in some specialized fields in the country (Akbari et al., 2011), and among the components The causes of asymmetric distribution are usually the level of education, economic status, gender, and geography, which are considered very important factors (Wahlbeck et al., 2008; Vujicic et al., 2009).
+In the countries of Albania and Greece (Theodorakis & Mantzavinis, 2005), Taiwan (Huang & Chang, 2001), Japan, and the United States (Matsumoto et al., 2010), there is no distribution of specialist doctors according to the population (Uzun & Karataş, 2022; Yoong et al., 2022; Zhang et al., 2022).
+The Ministry of Health, Medicine, and Medical Education can take appropriate measures, including adopting management measures such as fulfilling the legal obligations of graduates based on their place of birth, paying special sums to serve in disadvantaged areas, sending specialist doctors to disadvantaged areas, and accurately identifying cities in need (Alhamdany & Alfahad, 2021; Saada et al., 2023; Perwitasari et al., 2023).
 In each province, take an effective step toward the proper distribution of specialized human resources (Taati Kelley et al., 2012).
 In the conducted research, there were limited studies that reported the situation of inappropriate distribution of general practitioners in Iran (Haghdoost et al., 2010).
 In Iran, in recent years, with the expansion of medical sciences universities across the country, major cities in different provinces have taken effective steps to accept medical students, which can help in the adequacy of the human resources of general practitioners in the country's hospitals (Dargahi et al., 2013).
 The index of the current status of human resources in Iran's hospitals (doctors, nurses, and paramedics) is close to Turkey, South Korea, and Japan in terms of quantity, but there is a significant gap with advanced countries such as the United States, Sweden, the Netherlands, and Belgium (Haghdoost et al., 2010).
 Various studies have stated that there is a shortage of nursing staff in hospital beds, which is not by the standard of the Ministry of Health (Farajzadeh et al., 2006; Shahabi et al., 2010; Akbari et al., 2011).

 CONCLUSION

 Based on the findings of the research, it was found that the studied hospitals do not have a homogeneous distribution of human resources.
 In some units, despite the density of manpower in some positions (such as laboratory sciences, operating room radiology, intelligence, and midwifery), positions such as medicine and nursing have a severe lack of manpower, which affects the quality of services provided.
-Planning related to compensating personnel shortages and bringing hospital departments to the standard level of personnel and necessary training to the department managers in connection with the correct management and planning of human resources in the departments will increase the efficiency and effectiveness of hospital activities.
-In general, in hospitals and especially in hospitals where the capacity of hospital beds is not used properly and the average occupancy of hospital beds is low, the hospital management uses less human resources and sometimes with inappropriate arrangement, which is an irreparable loss and many facilities and capacities of hospitals for which large investments have been made, remain intact.
+Hospital activities will be more efficient and effective if plans are made to compensate for personnel shortages, bring hospital departments up to standard personnel levels, and provide department managers with the training they need in conjunction with proper human resource management and planning.
+In general, hospital management uses fewer human resources and occasionally arranges them inappropriately, which is an irreversible loss.
+Many hospital facilities and capacities for which significant investments have been made remain intact, but this is especially true in hospitals where the average occupancy of hospital beds is low and the capacity of hospital beds is not used properly.

 ACKNOWLEDGMENTS: None